zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns2 responds with [RCODE Name] "ServFail".

 ### IB-ADDR-MISMATCH-1
-For one NS (in-bailiwick), the glue does not match address response from the zone.
+For one NS (in-bailiwick), the addresses in the glue do not match those in the authoritative data from the zone.

 * Zone: "ib-addr-mismatch-1.consistency05.xa."
-  * ns2 is defined in the zone, but with different addresses (IPv4 and IPv6), i.e. not the samme as in glue.
+  * ns2 is defined in the zone, but with different addresses (IPv4 and IPv6), i.e. not the same as in glue.
   * Both ns2 servers (IP address sets from glue and child, respectively) must give identical DNS responses.

 ### IB-ADDR-MISMATCH-2
-For one NS (in-bailiwick), the glue does not match any address records in the zone.
+For one NS (in-bailiwick), address records exist in the glue, but not in the authoritative data for the zone.

 * Zone: "ib-addr-mismatch-2.consistency05.xa."
   * ns2 is not defined in the zone, i.e. there are no address records for ns2